In Maui, 850 people are still unaccounted for

 "Through the tireless work of the FBI and the Maui Police Department, over 1,285 individuals have been located safe," he added.

-As of Sunday night, Maui's government said it had identified 27 of the 114 people who are known so far to have perished.
-Of that number, 11 families have been located and notified, nearly two weeks after wildfires propelled by Hurricane Dora's winds struck Lahaina and other areas.
+The Maui Police Department said Monday that it has identified 35 of the 115 people who are known so far to have perished.
+Of that number, 13 families have been located and notified, nearly two weeks after wildfires propelled by Hurricane Dora's winds struck Lahaina and other areas.

+That was a slight uptick from Sunday, when 27 people had been identified out of 114 confirmed deaths, with 11 families informed.

 Parents, siblings, and children of people whose whereabouts are still unknown are being asked to give DNA samples to help identification efforts.
 While people on Maui can go to a family assistance center to provide a sample, relatives who live on other islands or the continental U.S. can call the FBI at (808) 566-4300 or send an email to HN-COMMAND-POST@ic.fbi.gov for guidance.